eshaz/icecast-metadata-js/README.md

 `const metadataQueue = new IcecastMetadataQueue({icyBr, onMetadataUpdate})`

 * `metadataQueue.metadataQueue`
-  * Returns the contents of the metadata queue
+  * Gets the contents of the metadata queue
 * `metadataQueue.addMetadata(metadata: object, seconds: number)`
   * Takes in a `metadata` object and the number of seconds to delay the metadata update
   * Metadata time can be derived from the total number of stream bytes read since the latest buffer input.
 The buffer offset should be the total seconds of audio in the player buffer when the metadata was read.